-Swinging off plane is a very common problem.
+Golf is difficult and swinging off plane is a very common problem.
 It affects some 90% of amateur golfers.
 But, if you talk to any golfer who is committed to improving their swing, invariably they will admit to working on their swing plane.
 Next time you go to a house party, stand back and do a bit of people watching.
 There will sure to be some serious golfers in the group.
 If there are, you will see them periodically let their arms hang down and they will sway side to side.
 It might look funny, but they are sub-consciously working on timing and takeaway.

 Obviously, the first thing that affects your swing plane is how you take the club away.
 If you have an overly flat swing plane (taking the club away too far inside the intended plane), you will fall victim to a myriad of problems.
 Sweeping hooks, pushing to the right and even catching the ball thin with your irons.
 If you are too steep, there are a number of things that will show up as evidence of this problem.
 Deep divots, toe first contact with the ball and an open clubface at contact are a few of these things.

 Click here for an in-depth explanation of a Golf Slice vs Hook, what the causes are and how to fix each onw.

 Use a bench to encourage a consistent takeaway.
 Point the bench to your target.
 Take your stance so that your club shaft rests on the bench.
 When I do this drill, I find it best to use a longer club.
 I find I get better feedback as the drill unfolds.
 Slowly begin your backswing, stopping when the shaft is parallel to the ground just short of mid backswing.
 Let the shaft ride on the edge of the bench as you do this.